The Westford Wardsman, 1905 – 1923

 - 1918 Influenza Epidemic – deaths, impact on schools, churches, …

-- Sports – village athletic clubs, baseball, basketball, football, soccer, bowling, hunting, clay pigeon shoot at Whitney Playground
+- Sports – village athletic clubs, Abbot Worsted Co. teams, baseball, basketball, football, soccer, bowling, hunting, clay pigeon shoot at Whitney Playground

 - Industry – Abbot Worsted Co., C. G. Sargent’s Sons, mills, farms, orchards, construction, smiths, quarries, …

-- Agriculture – apples, peaches, currants, berries, hay, potatoes, truck gardens, fairs…
+- Agriculture – apples, peaches, currants, berries, hay, potatoes, corn, truck gardens, fairs, …

 - Livestock – cattle, pigs, horses, poultry

-- Transportation – horse, electric cars, trains, automobiles, races, accidents, first airplane sightings
+- Transportation – horse, electric railway, trains, automobiles, races, accidents, first airplane sightings

 - Utilities – town water, electricity, telephone

-- Fire Department village hose companies, officers, fires, equipment, competitions
+- Fire Department three village hose companies, officers, fires, equipment, competitions

-- Entertainments – Dances, dinners, minstrel shows, movies, lectures, debates, concerts, company and church outings, …
+- Entertainments – Dances, dinners, minstrel shows, movies, lectures, debates, concerts, husking parties, company and church outings, …

 The Westford Wardsman provides a rich source of information on the day-to-day activities within the town of Westford at the beginning of the 20th century.
+The following selections from The Wardsman are given in chronological order.
+Text is presented in two-column format to more closely replicate the narrow columns of the original newspaper.
 We have retained the original spelling of names and have put correct spellings in brackets after misspelled surnames in several places.
 We have retained the original spelling, capitalization, punctuation, and grammar, except for the correction of obvious typographical errors.
-When only part of a paragraph has been transcribed, an ellipsis indicates the location of untranscribed text.
 Text in brackets and footnotes has been inserted for clarification, correction or amplification of the original text.
-A list of abbreviations is .

 A Note on Early 20th Century English